- January 31, 2020: Development kit and registration made available

 There are three possible approaches to deal with this issue.
 First, one can enhance the Tikhonov reconstruction to output images that better match those produced by standard lens-based cameras.
 Second, one can design better reconstruction algorithms for the FlatCam measurements.
 Lastly, one can design new verification algorithms that can perform better for FlatCam images.
 These approaches are explored in the following three subchallenges:

 - Sub-Challenge 2.1: Image Enhancement for FlatCam Face Verification.
 You will be given Tikhonov reconstructed FlatCam images, and you must design an algorithm that enhances these images to improve the performance of face verification algorithms performed on them.
-To gauge the effectiveness of your algorithm, 3-4 off-the-shelf face verification algorithms will be applied to Tikhonov reconstructed FlatCam images from a hold-out test set pre-processed by your enhancement algorithm.
+To gauge the effectiveness of your algorithm, 3 off-the-shelf face verification algorithms will be applied to Tikhonov reconstructed FlatCam images from a hold-out test set pre-processed by your enhancement algorithm.
 Your score will be the average accuracy rate of the face verification algorithms.
-We may provide 1-2 of the face verification algorithms in the DevKit (to be confirmed by Jan.
-31).
 Note that you will not design a face verification algorithm or a reconstruction algorithm.

 - Sub-Challenge 2.3: End-to-End Face Verification on FlatCam Measurements.
 You will design an end-to-end procedure for performing face verification directly on FlatCam sensor measurements.
 Your should take in a pair of sensor measurements and output whether the two images contain the same identity or not.
 No image reconstruction nor enhancement component is necessary in the final pipeline, although they are also not forbidden.
 Your score will be the accuracy rate of your predictions (number of correct predictions divided by total image pairs).

 To submit your results to our leaderboard, follow these steps:

 - Ensure that your team has registered using this registration form: LINK